emutos/manual/usermanual/docs/index.md

 Current releases give a detailed compatibility list in the file ``doc/status.txt``.

+## Compatibility

+A list of programs that are known to be [incompatible with EmuTOS](https://github.com/emutos/emutos/blob/master/doc/incompatible.txt) is in the source tree.
+Often, these programs take advantage of undocumented aspects of TOS.
+These often break on different versions of TOS, sometimes on different languages in the same version of TOS, as well as on EmuTOS.
+Please check this list before reporting an EmuTOS bug.

+Hatari users will find the [Hatari and EmuTOS](https://hatari.tuxfamily.org/doc/emutos.txt) document useful.
+However, check for the most [recent versions of EmuTOS](https://emutos.sourceforge.io/download.html).

 ## Installation

 In many cases, installation of a new operating system is covered by the hardware documentation.